morning-dews/PGMA_tensorflow/README.md

 # Parameter Generation and Model Adaptation(PGMA)

-This is an implementation of [Overcoming Catastrophic Forgetting for Continual Learning via Model Adaptation(Hu et al.,2018)](https://openreview.net/forum?id=ryGvcoA5YX)
+This is an implementation of [Overcoming Catastrophic Forgetting for Continual Learning via Model Adaptation(Hu et al.,2018)](https://openreview.net/forum?id=ryGvcoA5YX) in disjoint MNIST setting.

+#### Requirements
+- Python 3.5
+- tensorflow 1.4

+#### Explanations

 `wae.py` is based on the implementation of WAE.
 It defines the network structure and training procedure of our model.